treasure-data/treasure-boxes/machine-learning/recommendation/docs/more.md

 ## Data preparation

-We recommend you to start with publicly available data.
-In particular, we use [MovieLens 1M Dataset](https://grouplens.org/datasets/movielens/1m/), one of the most famous public data for recommendation.
+So far, we used a sample table `sample_datasets.movielens` as data source.
+The data is [MovieLens 1M Dataset](https://grouplens.org/datasets/movielens/1m/), one of the most famous public data for recommendation.

-You can get and prepare the data as follows:
+You can manually get and prepare the data as follows:

 ```
 $ curl -o ml-1m.zip -L http://files.grouplens.org/datasets/movielens/ml-1m.zip